DeisData/deisdata.github.io/docs/source/contribute/structural-changes.rst

 .. code:: bash

-    conda install -c condaforge furo sphinx-inline-tabs sphinx-toolbox sphinx-reredirects
+    conda install -c condaforge furo sphinx-inline-tabs sphinx-toolbox sphinx-reredirects sphinxcontrib-youtube

-.. conda install sphinxcontrib-youtube
+``-c condaforge`` specifies that we are installing these from ``condaforge``. ``furo`` is used for the specific style of our website. ``sphinx-inline-tabs`` is used to create tabs, mostly used to show code languages and/or output. ``sphinx-toolbox`` is used for a variety of different utilities. ``sphinx-reredirects`` handles redirects of pages.

-``-c condaforge`` specifies that we are installing these from ``condaforge``.
+``sphinxcontrib-youtube`` allows easy embedding of YouTube videos.

 Check the ``source/requirements.txt`` file for the full list of required sphinx packages.